 Carl Lewis Bows Out of New Jersey Senate Race

-Olympic track star Carl Lewis will not be sprinting to the finish line, amid a ruling that he doesn't meet state residency requirements.
+Olympic track star Carl Lewis will not be sprinting to the finish amid a ruling that he doesn't meet state residency requirements.

 Olympic gold medalist Carl Lewis has ended his New Jersey state senate bid just days after a federal appeals panel removed him from the ballot because he didn't meet a four-year residency requirement.